Lying Aversion and Vague Communication: An Experimental Study: Introduction

 Conceptually, we view lying behavior as an optimization process in which a rational agent chooses the optimal degree of dishonesty, by balancing the marginal monetary benefit of lying with the non-monetary costs that depend on the likelihood that an individual is found to be lying.
 In a more specific context involving the nature of lying behavior, \textcite{Sobel2020} provides a comprehensive framework in which to understand lying and deception in games.
-He distinguishes between three properties \textemdash the form, the interpretation, and the consequence \textemdash of a message, and our model closely follows the framework suggested in that paper.
-We would like to particularly mention the notions of malleable lies in \textcite{Turmunkh2019} and deniable lies in \textcite{Tergiman2022} which are closely related to our empirical findings pertaining to the use of vague messages.
-However, while the definitions of malleable and deniable lies hinge on their interpretations, we define lying strictly by reference to the formal property of a message: a message is a lie only when it does not represent the true state of the world.
+They distinguish between three properties \textemdash the form, the interpretation, and the consequence \textemdash of a message, and our model closely follows the framework suggested in that paper.
+Within this framework, we particularly acknowledge the notions of malleable lies discussed in \textcite{Turmunkh2019} and deniable lies in \textcite{Tergiman2022} as they bear a close relation to our empirical findings concerning the use of vague messages.
+However, in contrast to the definitions of malleable and deniable lies, which rely on interpretations of messages, we define lying strictly by reference to the formal property of a message: a message is a lie only when its sender knows that it does not map to the true state of the world.
 The agents in our model face both monetary and, potentially, psychological consequences for their message choices.
-Furthermore, through an analysis of equilibrium strategies, we model how the interpretation of a message affects an agent's decision.
+Through an analysis of equilibrium strategies, we provide a basis to understand how the interpretation of a message affects an agent's decision.
 This structure allows us to decompose the internal cost of lying from the concern for social identity.

 Structurally, we study lying behavior within the framework of signaling games.
 Since \textcite{Crawford1982}, a stream of research has tested the assumption that lying is costless, which implies that individuals will lie whenever there is a material incentive to do so.
-The empirical evidence continues, however, to make the case against this notion (e.g. \textcite{Dickhaut1995}, \textcite{Blume1998}, \textcite{Gneezy2005}, \textcite{Sanchez-Pages2007}, \textcite{shalvi2011justified} and many more).
-Many studies argue that individuals clearly express aversion to lying and accept significantly lower payoffs than the theories have predicted.
+However, empirical evidence continues to challenge this notion, as studies such as those by \textcite{Dickhaut1995}, \textcite{Blume1998}, \textcite{Gneezy2005}, \textcite{Sanchez-Pages2007}, \textcite{shalvi2011justified}, and many more, consistently demonstrate that individuals exhibit aversion to lying and accept significantly lower payoffs than what theories have predicted.